 I know this fear very well – when there is something bubbling up and expelling it is non-negotiable.
 But how, exactly?
 How does one begin?
 I have begun hundreds of times.
 And if I had a completion for every time I have begun, I would have a larger output of novels than Dame Barbara Cartland.
 (Who managed in her century on earth over 700 published works, including 23 novels in a single year!).
 But sadly, the beginnings far outweigh the completions, the bulk of everything I’ve ever done left abandoned and forgotten.

 And now, as the summer slow-down awaits, I see the blank page before me again, and it intimidates the hell out of me.
 But this time, it is different.
 I have written ‘the end’ after 400-odd pages of prose which will become my next novel, the follow-up of Discovering Leigh.
 And for the last few months, I’ve intentionally let it go, to sit away hidden on a hard drive and never looked at again.
-So that like a good curry, it can sit and draw flavour.
+So that like a good curry it can sit and draw flavour.

 I hope to god it has.

-The working title of this book was Developing Giulia, but has been changed to ‘Defining Giulia’, which I think is more apt, and makes it sound less than a programming language.
-But now, on a hot summer’s day in November, Giulia is calling from where I buried her: deep in the dungeons of my hard drive.
-She’s knocking from the inside of my screen, reminding me she’s still here, still simmering just underneath the surface of my consciousness.
-And I know that I would have to go get her, dust her off, reread her, and spend many weeks on the rewrite, starting again at a blank page: Page one, chapter one, and a blinking cursor named Giulia that is scarier than my nightmares.
+The working title of this book was ‘Developing Giulia’, but it now been changed to ‘Defining Giulia’, which I think is more apt, and makes it sound less than a programming language.
+But now, on a hot summer’s day in November, Giulia is calling from where I buried her deep in the dungeons of my hard drive.
+She’s knocking from the inside of my screen, reminding me that she’s still here, still simmering just beneath the surface of my consciousness.
+And I know that I have to go get her, dust her off, reread her, and spend many weeks on the rewrite, starting again at a blank page: Page one, chapter one, and a blinking cursor named Giulia that is scarier than my nightmares.

-So if I seem miffy and distracted until February or so, it is because there is an ink-smeared monster on my desktop, demanding to be fed.
-And her appetite is blood.
+So if I seem a bit miffy and distracted until February or so, it is because there is an ink-smeared monster on my desktop, demanding to be fed.